matthijskooijman/arduino-lmic/README.md

 If you try one of these untested features and it works, be sure to let us know (creating a github issue is probably the best way for that).

+## Additional Documentation

+### PDF/Word Documentation

+The `doc` directory contains [LMiC-v2.3.pdf](doc/LMiC-v2.3.pdf), which documents the library APIs and use.
+It's based on the original IBM documentation, but has been adapted for this version of the library.
+However, as this library is used for more than Arduino, that document is supplemented by practical details in this document.

+### Adding Bandplans

+There is a general framework for adding new region support.
+[HOWTO-ADD-REGION.md](./HOWTO-ADD-REGION.md) has step-by-step instructions for adding a region.

+### Known bugs and issues

+See the list of bugs at [mcci-catena/arduino-lmic](https://github.com/mcci-catena/arduino-lmic/issues).

+### LMIC IOCTLs

+There are a lot of variations in how the SX1272/SX1276 radio can be wired up.
+Experience has led us to represent the basic variations in a table (the [LMIC pinmap](#pin-mapping)).
+The more exotic variations are determined at run time using BSD-like IOCTL operations -- essentially messages from the hardware-independent LMIC and radio driver to the platform layer that knows how the radio is hooked up.
+See [LMiC-v2.3.pdf](doc/LMiC-v2.3.pdf) and [src/lmic/lmic_ioctl.h](src/lmic/lmic_ioctl.h) for more information.

 ## Configuration